 # Revert a merge commit (specify which parent to keep)

-Common follow-up: "When would you actually use reset?"
-Great candidates explain that reset --soft is useful for uncommitting work you want to restructure, reset --mixed (the default) unstages changes, and reset --hard is the nuclear option for completely discarding local experiments.
+reset --soft moves the branch pointer but keeps changes staged—useful for uncommitting work you want to restructure. reset --mixed (the default) unstages changes but keeps them in your working directory. reset --hard is the nuclear option for completely discarding local experiments.

-This question tests whether you know Git's safety net exists:
+These questions reveal whether you know Git's safety net exists.

 # You accidentally deleted a branch with important work